valentynfaychuk/rs_node/README.md

 # Rust rewrite of the Amadeus Node

-Folder structure:

-- client: Light client
-- core: Core library
+This initiative aims to create a Rust implementation of the [Amadeus Node](https://github.com/amadeus-robot/node.git).

+- core (ama_core): Core library, needed by every project in Amadeus ecosystem
+- client: The library with examples of using the core library (cli, node, etc.)
-- plot: Web dashboard
+- plot: Web dashboard, used by the client
-- pcaps: Testing PCAP files
-- scripts: Self explanatory

 ## Prerequisites